TeamDurbar/AgroSkyLab/README.md

 # Over View

 Agro SkyLab Based on a Farmer's  request or for requirement of government Authority (through mobile app or web application), location of that place will be tracked and based on that location, satellite Image of NASA will be recorded for microscopic evaluation. for final decision soil specimen would collected either by drone or manual effort and sent for lab test.
 The lab report would be sent to expert for decision which will be provided to asking farmer or Govt. authority via mobile app or through web application.
-#Screen Web and Android Client app
+#Screens Web and Android Client app

 ![alt tag] (https://cloud.githubusercontent.com/assets/6789760/14995695/025c6636-1198-11e6-9432-5e17b1c8e53e.PNG)
 ![alt tag](https://cloud.githubusercontent.com/assets/6789760/14995697/025e2d18-1198-11e6-8fbe-7a01d82119b0.PNG)